DuffyLuscyh/DuffyLuscyh/README.md

 ### Hi there 👋

-á sei la meu nome e Maicon  só isso mesmo xD
+Á sei la meu nome e Maicon  só isso mesmo.

 <!--
 **DuffyLuscyh/DuffyLuscyh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.